Health, Fitness and Exercise

 When the study director was asked if one could get the same results with even less training sessions, like once a week, he basic said, probably yes.

-Next week, we'll look at the biological mechanism in more detail, and then at fat loss and muscle growth.
+See part 3 where we’ll look at the biological mechanism in more detail, and then at fat loss and muscle growth.